 Self Love/Self Respect

-– Self respect is an outcome of self love.
+– Self-respect is an outcome of self-love.
 It involves taking care of yourself first; knowing that you can only do your best when you feel your best.
 Valuing self means not allowing other people’s opinions to shape the way you think about yourself or to influence the way you act.
-Self respect happens when you stay true to yourself and your authentic nature.
+Self-respect happens when you stay true to yourself and your authentic nature.
 Often when we are closely involved with others as in a marriage, or parent-child relationship, we defer our needs.
-We think it’s required, but when we do, we end up feeling resentful because we’ve drained our personal resources.
+We think it’s required, but when we do, we end up feeling resentful because we’ve drained our resources.
 We become dysfunctional and disempowered as a result.
-Empowerment means you take self love seriously and make it a priority in your life.
+Empowerment means you take self-love seriously and make it a priority in your life.

 I did a quick poll recently asking other women to share how they defined empowerment and these are the words they gave me.